Marydesh/m-blog-2024/README.md

 ## Overview

-This project is about creating a website where people can share their thoughts and experiences.
+This project is a website where people can share their thoughts and experiences.
 It's similar to a blog, where users can write articles and comment on other people's posts.
 I am building it from scratch following a Model-View-Controller (MVC) structure.
 For making the website look good and function well, I am using using technologies like Handlebars.js for creating pages, Sequelize for working with the database, and a express-session to handle user logins.

 ## What You Can Do